SaMajerus/capstone-proposal/README.md

 * 21:12:   Fixing compilation errors reported by Unity Editor (opened in Safe Mode), then pushing all changes to GitHub.
 * 21:35:   Submitting bug report after Unity Editor crashed in Safe Mode (while it was attempting to restore Scenes? -- "Reload Script Assemblies" got done, but weren't saved automatically due to the crash occurring during that process, potentially).
 * 21:50:   Push the Script file changes to GitHub.
 (Continuing to diagnose/attempt to fix it.)
+* 22:20:   Skylan suggested moving the Scene [that I last had open] out of the project's directories, then trying to open the Editor after that.
+(If it works, I'll just have to recreate the scene.)
+* 22:35:   It worked!
+Pushing all changes to GitHub, then calling it for the night.
 <br><br>